Anku5hk/Programmers_guide_to_Python/book.md

 * Are raised at runtime due to some illegal invocation/operation on objects.
 If a program is syntactically correct, interpreter starts to execute and if a exception is raised it is a runtime error.
 The program to the part of runtime error line is executed, rest of the execution is stopped.
 Along with the Exception type interpreter also prints appropriate message on the screen.
 A user at this point can fix the error or can bypass and continue rest of the execution by using Exception Handling.
 * **Some common runtime errors in Python.**
   1. **AttributeError**: Raised when an attribute reference or assignment fails.
-  2. **ValueError**: Raised when an operation or function receives an argument that has the right type but an inappropriate value.
+  2. **TypeError**: Raised when an operation or function is applied to an object of inappropriate type.
-  3. **TypeError**: Raised when an operation or function is applied to an object of inappropriate type.
+  3. **ValueError**: Raised when an operation or function receives an argument that has the right type but an inappropriate value.
   4. **RecursionError**: Raised when the maximum recursion depth is exceeded.
   5. **IndexError**: Raised when a sequence subscript is out of range.
   6. **KeyError**: Raised when a mapping (dictionary) key is not found in the set of existing keys.
 * For more exceptions check the exception hierarchy on [python doc](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).
-* Python also has a *Warning* sub-class of *Exception* class and unlike all other exceptions they don't terminate the program.
+* Python also has a [*Warning*](https://docs.python.org/3/library/warnings.html#warnings.warn) module which is a sub-class of *Exception* class and unlike all other exceptions they don't terminate the program.
 They are only meant to warn the user by showing some message.
 ```Python
 ## Example 1: indexing error
 a = [34,56,32,87]